-Nature of project work: The student will have to identify an project work in social and legal enterprise that matches the student's area of specialization.
+- A. Nature of project work: The student will have to identify an project work in social and legal enterprise that matches the student's area of specialization.
 Project work is a combination of In-plant study and a research project.
 Students are expected to study the functioning of an organization, identify a problem area and provide suggestions to overcome the problems.
 No two students of the PG-Department/College shall work on the same topic in the same organization.
-Students can take field based research in different sectors of the economy.

-No two students of the department/college shall work on the same problem in the same organization.

-Maximum of TWO [02] students of different college can work in the same organization with different topics.

-Duration of project work: The project work shall be for a period of ONE SEMESTER.
-Students are expected to take up the preliminary work such as identifying the organization, finalization of topic and review of literature during the 3rd semester and start the Internship project work.

-Guide: Internal guide of the project work is a full-time faculty member working in Law department of the VSKU/affiliated colleges where Master of Law (LLM) program offered.
+Students can take field based research in different sectors of the economy. - B. No two students of the department/college shall work on the same problem in the same organization. - C. Maximum of TWO [02] students of different college can work in the same organization with different topics. - D. Duration of project work: The project work shall be for a period of ONE SEMESTER.
+Students are expected to take up the preliminary work such as identifying the organization, finalization of topic and review of literature during the 3rd semester and start the Internship project work. - E. Guide: Internal guide of the project work is a full-time faculty member working in Law department of the VSKU/affiliated colleges where Master of Law (LLM) program offered.
 External guide is from the field where the student is carrying out his/her project work.
 Internal guide is expected to be in continuous interaction with external guide during the course of the work.
 The student must get the contact details of external guide and ensure both the external guide and internal guide in network.

-Schedule to be followed before commencement of Internship [During III semester of the Master of Law (LLM) Program]
+F. Schedule to be followed before commencement of Internship [During III semester of the Master of Law (LLM) Program]

 Activity Time-line Remarks Identifying the Organization and Student individually identifies problem for Problem Identification First two weeks his/her study, according to his/her interest Problem Statement 3rd week His/her interests discussed with guide.
-Research design 4th week Discussion with internal guide to decide on suitable design for the research Synopsis preparation 5th and 6 th week Preparation of synopsis incorporating the Objectives Presentation of synopsis 7th and 8th week The student will present Synopsis with the detailed execution plan to the internship committee who will review and may approve, approve with modification or reject for fresh synopsis.
-Approval status 9th and 10th week The approval status is submitted to Chairman, Department of Law who will officially give concurrence for execution of the internship.
+Research design 4th week Discussion with internal guide to decide on suitable design for the research Synopsis preparation 5th and 6 th week Preparation of synopsis incorporating the Objectives Presentation of The student will present Synopsis with the r resentation of 7th and 8th detailed execution plan to the internship synopsis committee who will review and may week a) approve, b) approve with modification or c) reject for fresh synopsis.
+A 1 9th and 10th The approval status is submitted to Chairman, Approval status week Department of Law who will officially give concurrence for execution of the internship.
+WOOK concurrence for execution of the internship.